botbuildtra/HighFrequencyTradingSVMs/README.md

 In our project, we will be searching for pairs trading opportunities between Class A and Class C Google stocks.
 Since all of the underlying fundamentals of both instruments are similar with the exception of voting rights, this pair makes a very good candidate to explore.

-However, since this pair of of instruments is obviously closely related, many other players in the market are ready to profit off of any egregious mispricings within this pair.
+However, since this pair of of instruments is obviously closely related, many other players in the market are ready to profit off of any mispricings within this pair.
 It is not expected for any mispricings to be available for a long time.
 As such, we need to work in a timeframe that is as fast-paced as possible.
 That is why we will be using a fast-paced high frequency pairs trading strategy to capture statistical arbitrage within the pricing of GOOGL and GOOG as soon as they occur.
 In our project, we will be creating features from the ticker data that we feed into a machine learning model to predict profitable pairs trading opportunities.

 ## Dataset
 Our dataset contains snapshots of GOOG and GOOGL over the span of roughly 2 years (10/2016 - 11/2018) at the minute-level resolution.